jupyter-book/jupyterlab-myst/README.md

 ## Features

 JupyterLab MyST is a fully featured markdown renderer for technical documents, [get started with MyST Markdown](https://myst-tools.org/docs/mystjs/quickstart-myst-markdown).
-You can also use inline execution using the `{eval}` role inline.
-For example, we can explore properties of a numpy array inline.
+It supports the MyST `{eval}` inline role, which facilitates the interweaving of code outputs and prose.
+For example, we can use inline expressions to explore the properties of a NumPy array.

 In the code cell: